joaoariedi/idrock/README.eng.md

 ---

-## 🏗️ Arquitetura do Sistema
+## 🏗️ System Architecture

-Visão abrangente da arquitetura do sistema idRock MVP e interações entre componentes.
+Comprehensive overview of the idRock MVP system architecture and component interactions.

 ### High-Level Architecture